Jack Iscaro: Early career

-Iscaro is from the greater DC area.
-He attended University of California, Berkeley where he won two Championships in 2018 and 2019.
+Born in Germany, Iscaro grew up in Olney, Maryland, part of the greater DC metro area.
+He attended the University of California, Berkeley where he won two Championships in 2018 and 2019.

 Professional career

 After leaving university, Iscaro signed for Glasgow Warriors on a training contract.
 He signed for Old Glory DC ahead of the 2020 Major League Rugby season, although didn't debut until the 2021 season due to injury.
 He has remained with the side since.

-Iscaro represented the USA U20 team in 2017, before earning selection for the full United States side in 2022, making his debut against Kenya.
+Iscaro represented the United States under-20 team in 2017.
+He earned selection for the full United States side in 2022, making his debut against Kenya.